-Due to the volatility in growth rates and infrastructure requirements, the City recommends a review of the Impact Fees every three to four years.
-The current Impact Fees were adopted on January 14, 2021, and went into effect on February 1, 2021.
+Due to the volatility in growth rates and infrastructure requirements, the City recommends a review of the Impact Fees approximately every three years.
+The latest Impact Fee update report was completed in November 2020, adopted by City Council on January 14, 2021, and went into effect on February 1, 2021.

-Over the past several years, the population growth in Round Rock has proceeded slower than projected in the Impact Fee Analysis.
-However, the number of connections to the water and wastewater systems has occurred as anticipated.
+Over the past couple of years, the population growth in Round Rock has proceeded slower than projected in the Impact Fee Analysis.
+However, the number of connections to the water and wastewater systems has increased as anticipated, and in some areas more than was expected.